OpenAddressesUK/theodolite/app/views/static/developers/apis-and-data.md

 Our version of Turbot and all of the necessary documentation and instructions can be found at [http://turbot.openaddressesuk.org/](http://turbot.openaddressesuk.org/).

 If you do choose to submit addresses in this way then please read and adhere to our [Submission Guidelines](https://github.com/OpenAddressesUK/sorting_office#subguidelines).

+<h2 id='confidence'>Learn how confident we are in an address</h2>

+There is uncertainty in all data.
+It is important to recognise this.
+With our collaborative model to build and maintain address data we believe it is essential for us to embrace it.

+Therefore we have built a way to determine how much we [trust address data](/blog/2015/02/20/confidence).

+Our confidence API is exposed from the canonical Open Addresses graph database, [Ernest](https://ernest.openaddressesuk.org).

+The address first needs to be structured into the BS7666 standard, for example by using the [Sorting Office API](/developers/apis-and-data#sortingoffice).

+When the address is submitted to the confidence API Ernest will return a confidence score between 1 and 1000.

+It is not necessary for the address to exist in Ernest for the API to provide a confidence score.

+Detailed documentation and sample code can be found at [Ernest](https://ernest.openaddressesuk.org).

 <h2 id='validate'>Validate an address</h2>